leap-ec/gremlin/README.md

-# Gremlin discovers biases or weaknesses in machine learners
+# Gremlin, an adversarial evolutionary algorithm that discovers biases or weaknesses in machine learners

 Gremlin learns where a given machine learner (ML) model performs poorly via an adversarial evolutionary algorithm (EA).
 The EA will find the worst